mattsilber/collection-utils/readme.md

 Anyway... congratulations on modularizing your components for collection-based Views without having to worry about extending any adapter or View classes.

+### Moved to MavenCentral

+As of version 4.0.2, collection-utils will be hosted on MavenCentral.
+Versions 4.0.1 and below will remain on JCenter.